A Handbook of Contemporary Research

 - Research Handbooks in Intellectual Property series

 Edited by Rochelle C. Dreyfuss and Katherine J. Strandburg

 Chapter 5: The Surprising Virtues of Treating Trade Secrets as IP Rights

-Mark A. Lemley* INTRODUCTION Trade secret law is a puzzle.
+5 The surprising virtues of treating trade secrets as IP rights Mark A. Lemley* INTRODUCTION Trade secret law is a puzzle.
 Courts and scholars have struggled for over a century to figure out why we protect trade secrets.
 The puzzle is not in understanding what trade secret law covers; there seems to be widespread agreement on the basic contours of the law.
 Nor is the problem that people object to the effects of the law.
 While scholars periodically disagree over the purposes of the law, and have for almost a century, they seem to agree that misappropriation of trade secrets is a bad thing that the law should punish.
 Rather, the puzzle is a theoretical one: no one can seem to agree where trade secret law comes from or how to fit it into the broader framework of legal doctrine.
 Courts, lawyers, scholars and treatise writers argue over whether trade secrets are a creature of contract, of tort, of property, or even of criminal law.
 None of these different justifications has proven entirely persuasive.
 Worse, they have contributed to inconsistent treatment of the basic elements of a trade secret cause of action, and uncertainty as to the relationship between trade secret laws and other causes of action.
 Robert Bone has gone so far as to suggest that this theoretical incoherence indicates that there is no need for trade secret law as a separate doctrine at all.
-He reasons that whatever purposes are served by trade secret law can be served just as well by the common law doctrines that underlie it,...
+He reasons that whatever purposes are served by trade secret law can be served...

 You are not authenticated to view the full text of this chapter or article.